sylviedorsett/BYUI-CSE212-Data_Structure_Tutorial/queues.md

 <hr/>
     In the example below we will add and remove customer names to a queue.

-    First we create an empty queue by declaring a variable name for the queue and equal it using brackets.
+    First we create an empty queue by declaring a variable name for the queue and use the assignment operator to empty brackets.

 ![Empty Queue](pictures/Empty_Queue.png)